simonescaccia/IoTProject/Design.md

 ## Network architecture
 ![network](https://github.com/simonescaccia/Smart-Irrigation-System/blob/main/images/network.png) <br/>
 The network architecture is focused on checking the actual state of the irrigation system, with a communication between devices based on LoRaWAN and MQTT.
-We use substantially a tree topology in order to properly check the irrigation parameters and the presence of possible water leakages.
-We will also make some considerations about the scalability of such network scheme, proposing adequate improvements.
+We will also make some considerations about the scalability of different possible network schemes.

 ## Algorithms
 ![messages](https://github.com/simonescaccia/Smart-Irrigation-System/blob/main/images/messages.png) <br/>
-This is the communication scheme for IoT elements, Edge components, and Cloud components.
-Building the system we will test this communication algorithm.
-We have thought about a top-down approach.
+This is the communication scheme between IoT elements, Edge components, and Cloud components, related to the algorithm for the leakage detection.